 Paraplegia

 Paraplegia is caused by damage to the spine’s thoracic region, the area just below the neck to the upper back.
-This paralysis affects your legs and can impact some of your arms’ functionality.
+This paralysis affects the legs and can impact the functionality of some of the arms.

 Hemiplegia